qawolf/qawolf/docs/docs/use_custom_selectors.md

 ### Default selector logic

-If you click on an element that does not have an attribute specified by [`QAW_ATTRIBUTE`](api/environment_variables#qaw_attribute), QA Wolf will fall back to its default selector logic.
+If you click on an element that does not have an attribute specified by the [`attribute` key in `qawolf.config.js`](api/config#attribute), QA Wolf will fall back to its default selector logic.
 The default logic stores all attributes of an element, as well as the attributes of its two direct [ancestors](https://developer.mozilla.org/en-US/docs/Web/API/Node/parentElement).
 It then tries to find a close enough match to the target element when running your tests.

 For example, let's say you click on an element with the following [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML):